 Fort Lauderdale Executive Airport (FXE)

-To meet the corporate community's transportation needs, the City of Fort Lauderdale operates the John Fuhrer Downtown Helistop, which is operational 24 hours a day, seven days a week.
+To meet the corporate community's transportation needs, the City of Fort Lauderdale operates the John Fuhrer Downtown Helistop, which operates 24 hours a day, seven days a week.
 A fully furnished lobby located just below the elevated Helistop platform provides travelers with a comfortable area to converse and conduct short business meetings.
-The Downtown Helistop is just three miles north of Fort Lauderdale-Hollywood International Airport and six miles south of Fort Lauderdale Executive Airport.
-Miami International Airport is 25 miles to the south.
-This makes the Helistop a strategic link for business travelers and visitors needing fast, efficient transportation to other Florida cities, including West Palm Beach, Orlando and Tampa.

 North Perry Airport

 Twice honored as “General Aviation Airport of the Year” by the Florida Department of Transportation, North Perry (HWO) is the state's second busiest general aviation airport.
-Devoted exclusively to private and business light-plane activity with an estimated $133 million economic impact on the community.
-Concessionaires offer fuel, service, air charter, flight instruction, aircraft sales, maintenance, storage and other services for the flying public.
-More than 300 aircraft are based at the airport, which had approximately 175,000 operations last year.
-The airfield system consists of four runways with two lighted for 24-hour operations.
+Devoted exclusively to private and business light-plane activity, North Perry has four runways with two lighted for 24-hour operations.
+Its concessionaires offer fuel, service, air charter, flight instruction, aircraft sales, maintenance, storage and other services for the flying public.

 Pompano Beach Air Park

 Pompano Beach Air Park (KPMP) serves the general aviation needs of northern Broward.
-The 946-acre airport, which is owned and operated by the City of Pompano Beach, provides a multitude of general aviation services including flight training, aircraft rental, air taxi/charter, scenic rides, air ambulance, aerial photography, mapping and surveying, search and rescue, maintenance, avionics repairs and ramp services.
-The airport is home to about 235 aircraft, ten helicopters and a blimp housed at a Goodyear facility.
+The 946-acre airport, which is owned and operated by the City of Pompano Beach, has multiple fixed base operators (FBOs) and provides general aviation services including flight training, aircraft rental, air taxi/charter, scenic rides, air ambulance, aerial photography, mapping and surveying, search and rescue, maintenance, avionics repairs and ramp services.